Table Of Contents

 Consider the following Azure Savings Plans attributes:

-- The discount applies to your commitment threshold.
-Any usage above this committment is billed at the undiscounted pay-as-you-go rate and separately.
+• The discount applies to your commitment threshold.
+Any usage above this commitment is billed at the undiscounted pay-as-you-go rate and separately.

-- Azure does not allow you to exchange, return, or cancel Savings Plans.
-And you can’t exchange Savings Plans for Azure Reservations either.
+• Azure does not allow you to exchange, return, or cancel Savings Plans.
+You can purchase additional Savings Plans, but existing ones run their full term.

-- Savings Plans automatically applying to eligible compute usage almost immediately you purchase them.
+• Savings Plans automatically apply to eligible compute usage almost immediately after you purchase them.

 Here are other reasons you’ll want to use Savings Plans on Azure.